JinRcn/SRD-RE/README.md

    optional arguments:

-   -barcode2slide Visium/barcodes/visium-v1_coordinates.txt: Specifies the path to the barcode-to-slide coordinates file.
+   -barcode2slide Visium/barcodes/visium-v1_coordinates.txt: The path to the barcode-to-slide coordinates file.

-   -dataset dataset: Specifies the path to the dataset.
+   -dataset dataset: The path to the dataset.

-   -bam <output.bam>: Specifies the input BAM file (output from the previous step).
+   -bam <output.bam>: The input BAM file (output from the previous step).

-   -suffix bam: Specifies the suffix of the input file.
+   -suffix bam: The suffix of the input file.

-   -outdir outdir: Specifies the output directory for results.
+   -outdir outdir: The output directory for results.

-   -samtools samtools: Specifies the path to the samtools executable.
+   -samtools samtools: The path to the samtools executable.

-   -phred 33: Specifies the Phred quality score encoding (33 for Illumina 1.8+).
+   -phred 33: The Phred quality score encoding (33 for Illumina 1.8+).

-   -qual_cutoff 20: Specifies the quality cutoff for base calling.
+   -qual_cutoff 20: The quality cutoff for base calling.

    Notes: